bielrabasa/TheSeed_GameEngine/README.md

   * Components:
     - Transform: stores the information of the local position, rotation and scale.
 Global position is calculed by their parent transform.
     - Mesh: stores the mesh that is rendering every frame.
-    - Texture: stores the texture rendering on the mesh, can be changed to print no texture, or to print default checkers texture
+    - Texture: stores the texture rendering on the mesh, can be changed to print no texture, or to print default checkers texture.

  * Drag and drop:
    - Any FBX can be dropped on the scene.
 A game object will be created with child objects that store their meshes.
    - Any PNG and DDS image can be dropped on the scene.
 This will be loaded as the selected game object texture (creating a Texture Component if there isn't one yet).

 ***
 ## Creators